How Long Do Monstera Leaves Take To Unfurl?

 Final thoughts

 The only way you can convince your Monster to unfurl faster is to increase the humidity.
-Don’t mist your plants, because water droplets can get trapped between the layers of leaf and make it go brown.
+Don’t mist your plants, because water droplets can get trapped between the layers of the leaf and make it go brown.
 Don’t dig into it with your fingers.
 Don’t.
 I know you want to; I do too.

 1. Please help:( i was told to wait until my Hoya krinkle was wrinkly until watering but I watered it thoroughly 2 days ago and its still wrinkly and getting worse!
 Was it wrong to wait so long before watering it?